 One of three things may happen:

-- a) You may be released from the mental health system; - b) You may volunteer for treatment; or - You may be recommended for permanent Conservatorship by your Temporary Conservator.
+- a) You may be released from the mental health system; - b) You can agree to mental health treatment voluntarily; or - c) You may be recommended for Permanent Conservatorship by your Temporary Conservator.

-13. What is a "permanent" conservatorship?
+13. What is a Permanent Conservatorship?